TNG/if-webpage-plugins/src/lib/webpage-impact/README.md

 ## Parameters

+`WebpageImpact` is intended to be used in the `observe` phase of the manifest computation.
+Thus, the `url` for measurement is passed as a config option.

-### Global Config and Config
+### Config

-The following parameters are optional and can be set in the global config or in the config of the plugin node.
+- `url`: the URL of the webpage to measure (has to include the protocol type, like https://)

+The follwing config parameters are optional:

 - `mobileDevice:`: You can pick a mobile device to emulate.
 Must be one of puppeteer's known devices: https://pptr.dev/api/puppeteer.knowndevices
 - `emulateNetworkConditions`: You can pick one of puppeteer's predefined network conditions: https://pptr.dev/api/puppeteer.predefinednetworkconditions
 - `scrollToBottom`: If true, emulates a user scrolling to the bottom of the page (which loads all content that isn't loaded on initial load).
 If false, the page is not scrolled.
 Default: false.
 - `timeout`: Maximum wait time in milliseconds for page load.
-Pass 0 to disable the timeout.
 Default: 30000 ms. https://pptr.dev/api/puppeteer.page.setdefaultnavigationtimeout
 - `headers`:
   - `accept`: string https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept
   - `accept-encoding`: array of allowed encodings (a single encoding can also be passed as a string) https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding
 - `lighthouse`: boolean, if true, a lighthouse report is generated

-If parameters are provided twice, the node config is taking precedence.

-### Inputs

-- `url`: the URL of the webpage to measure (has to include the protocol type, like https://)

 ### Returns

 - `network/data/bytes`: page weight in bytes
-- `network/data/resources/bytes`: resources weights by category in bytes
+- `network/data/resources/bytes`: resource weights by category in bytes
 - `dataReloadRatio`: the percentage of data that is downloaded by return visitors (can be fed into the CO2.JS plugin) if `options.dataReloadRatio` is already provided in input, the plugin won't calculate it
 - `lighthouse-report`: file name of the full lighthouse report, stored in html format in the directory in which `if-run` is executed if `lighthouse` is set to true in the config
+- `timestamp`: set to the time of the plugin execution
+- `duration`: set to 0 (because the request time does not seem of particular interest here to the author)

 ### Error Handling